Bogdan Petriceicu Hasdeu: Last years and death

 After the death of his only child, his daughter Iulia, in 1888, he became a spiritualist and a firm adept of the spiritism.
 He retreated to a Câmpina mansion, and arranged it as a temple to his newly found beliefs and to his daughter.
-He died there and was buried in Bellu cemetery, Bucharest.
+He died there and was buried in Bellu Cemetery, Bucharest.

 His works include two dramas, Răsvan și Vidra (romanticizing the actions of an obscure 1590s Moldavian-Romani Voivode, Ștefan Răzvan), and Domnița Ruxandra.
 Between 1891 and 1892, he wrote Sic Cogito, a theoretical work of spiritism as a philosophy.
 In addition to his interest in science, Hasdeu was the author of many poems, usually short ones.
 The Romanian critic Mircea Eliade described him as a "genius of an amazing vastness".

-Note on his name
+Name

 Hasdeu is pronounced as if spelled with the Romanian version of ș (Hașdeu); Hasdeu never spelled it with any diacritic (most likely because the Romanian alphabet appeared and went through several major changes during his lifetime).

 Although many times taken for a first surname, Petriceicu is in fact his second name.
 The confusion can be ascribed to the name's uniqueness, and to the misguided assumption that cu is the same as the extremely common suffix for Romanian family names.
 The name was chosen by the writer himself, and it reflected the Hasdeu family claim to have descended from 17th century Moldavian ruler Ștefan Petriceicu.